End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Event Classification

-To understand these results, we first focus on the central category where we only use detector images from the Barrel section of CMS.
-From the 1-vs-Rest plot (Figure \ref{fig:Central_Multiclass_AUC_SgVAll}), we see that, overall, image-based classifiers perform better than purely kinematical classifiers.
-This is, of course, expected in the presence of an irreducible background but serves to confirm that the E2E classifier is delivering as expected.
-We also see that the \textbf{EB} and \textbf{CMS-B} classifiers perform comparably, with only negligible advantage to including additional subdetectors.
-Since the $\gamma\gamma$ is an exclusively ECAL signature, and the $\gamma+\mathrm{jet}$ a majority ECAL signature, this is again in line with expectation.
-However, looking back at the sample event image in Figure \ref{fig:EvtDisplay}, we see that other subdetectors carry quite a bit of noise from pile-up and underlying event so it is not \emph{a priori} obvious that the \textbf{CMS-B} classifier should perform as well as the \textbf{EB} under these circumstances.
-Therefore, that no sizable degradation in performance was seen by including additional noisy subdetectors highlights the E2E classifier's ability to effectively screen out irrelevant features from extraneous images.
-Lastly, we note that the highest performance---by a substantial margin---is achieved when the E2E classifier is allowed to learn the Higgs boson mass, or is \emph{mass-aware} (see Table \ref{table:MultiCentral}).
-Since the classifier tends to learn the mass, this tells us that mass de-correlation is, in general, a destructive operation.
-To gain further insight, we next turn to the individual background components.
+To interpret these results, we first focus on the central category where we only use detector images from the barrel section of CMS.
+From the 1-vs-Rest plot (Figure \ref{fig:Central_Multiclass_AUC_SgVAll}), we see that, overall, image-based classifiers deliver substantially better performance versus purely kinematics-based classifiers.
+This is expected in the presence of a shower-differentiated background but serves to confirm that the end-to-end classifier is performing as expected.
+We also note that the \textbf{EB} and \textbf{CMS-B} classifiers perform comparably, with only negligible advantage to including additional subdetectors.
+Since the $\gamma\gamma$ background is a signature exclusively reconstructed in the ECAL, and the $\gamma+\mathrm{jet}$ background deposits the majority of its energy in the ECAL, this is expected.
+However, looking back at the event image in Figure \ref{fig:EvtDisplay_ECAL}, we see that other subdetectors carry significant noise from collision event pile-up and underlying event.
+It is thus not \emph{a priori} evident that the \textbf{CMS-B} classifier should perform as well as the \textbf{EB} under these circumstances.
+That no sizable degradation in performance is seen from the inclusion of additional noisy subdetectors indicates the ability of the end-to-end classifier to effectively screen out irrelevant features from extraneous image features.
+Lastly, we note that the highest performance---by a substantial margin---is achieved when the end-to-end classifier is allowed to learn the Higgs boson mass, or is \emph{mass-aware} (see Table \ref{table:MultiCentral}).
+To gain further insight into this behaviour, we next turn to the individual background components.